Home Compare RPM vs SHW

 RPM International vs The Sherwin-Williams Company: Which Stock Looks Stronger in 2026?

-The Sherwin-Williams Company holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
+The structural profiles are close, with The Sherwin-Williams Company carrying a narrow edge on valuation.
 RPM International still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 On valuation, the clearer edge sits with RPM International Inc., while the overall score remains tighter and points the other way.